CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 Plugins are separate jar files that must be available on path passed to uk.ac.warwick.wsbc.QuimP.PluginFactory(final Path) which is the main engine for loading jars and creating their instances.
 Snake plugins must be derived from uk.ac.warwick.wsbc.QuimP.plugin.snakes.IQuimpPoint2dFilter interface and they must keep correct naming conventions.
-The default type `E` usually is `Vector2d`.
 QuimP provides uk.ac.warwick.wsbc.QuimP.plugin.utils.QuimpDataConverter class for converting this type to separate `x` and `y` arrays of coordinates.